Kathryn Alexandre

 Kathryn Alexandre is a Canadian actress.
 She was the acting double for Tatiana Maslany in the BBC America/Space show Orphan Black and acts as all eleven of the roles of clones opposite Maslany.
-She does not appear in the clone roles in the aired episodes since motion control cameras and post-production compositing are used to replace her with Maslany's performances.
+She does not appear in the clone roles in the aired episodes because motion control cameras and post-production compositing are used to replace her with Maslany's performances.
 However, Alexandre does appear on camera in another role as Alexis in the series.

 She graduated from the Theatre & Drama program at the University of Toronto Mississauga and Sheridan College in 2011.